Coe college banner

 Loan Types

 There are two types of Federal Direct loans: subsidized and unsubsidized.
-The interest rate for both subsidized and unsubsidized loans processed during the 24-25 academic year will be fixed at 6.53 percent.
+The interest rate for both subsidized and unsubsidized loans processed during the 26-27 academic year will be fixed at 6.52 percent.
 A 1.057% origination fee is subtracted from the loan funds.
-Please note, interest rates, subsidies, and origination fees may change.
+Please note that interest rates, subsidies, and origination fees may change.
 Updated information will be published as it becomes available.

 A student must have financial need to receive a subsidized loan.
 Financial need is not required to be eligible for an unsubsidized loan.
-During the time that a student is enrolled on at least a half- time basis (two course credits in Fall and Spring terms) and during grace and deferment periods the federal government will pay the interest on a subsidized loan.
+During the time a student is enrolled on at least a half-time basis (two course credits in Fall and Spring terms) and during grace and deferment periods, the federal government will pay the interest on a subsidized loan.
 Interest will accrue during all periods on an unsubsidized loan.
 A student can pay the interest during in-school periods or add the interest to the loan's principal.
 Principal payments begin after the six-month grace period.

 Annual Loan Limits

-Independent students and dependent students whose parents were denied for a parent PLUS loan due to adverse credit are eligible to borrow additional funds under the unsubsidized loan program.
-Freshman and sophomores may borrow an additional $4,000 and juniors and seniors may borrow an additional $5,000.
+Independent and dependent students whose parents were denied a Parent PLUS Loan due to adverse credit are eligible to borrow additional funds under the unsubsidized loan program.
+Freshmen and sophomores may borrow an additional $4,000, and juniors and seniors may borrow an additional $5,000.

 Aggregate Loan Limits

 Dependent undergraduate students can borrow a cumulative maximum of $31,000 (maximum $23,000 subsidized).
-Independent undergraduate students and dependent students whose parents were denied a parent PLUS loan can borrow a cumulative maximum of $57,500 (maximum $23,000 subsidized).
+Independent undergraduate students and dependent students whose parents were denied a Parent PLUS Loan can borrow a cumulative maximum of $57,500 (up to $23,000 subsidized).
 Graduate students can borrow a cumulative total of $138,500.

 Acceptance of Loan